Abhishek477/IRCTC/README.md

 # IRCTC
-IRCTC Ticket Booking in qt framework using C++.
+IRCTC Ticket Booking System in qt framework using C++.

 # Details of Project:
 1.LOGIN page